maoberlehner/markus-oberlehner-net/content/blog/building-vue-ui-components-with-html-semantics-in-mind.md

 </style>
 ```

-Above you can see the wrapper component of our Media Object implementation.
+Above, you can see the wrapper component of our Media Object implementation.
 The component (and all our other UI components) declare a `tag` property that allows us to change which HTML element is rendered.
 If you want to see all parts of our Vue.js Media Object implementation, you can [check out the CodeSandbox for this article](https://codesandbox.io/s/building-vuejs-ui-components-with-html-semantics-in-mind-we17z?fontsize=14&module=%2Fsrc%2FApp.vue).

 ```html
 <template>